seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part23-Architecture-of-Software-Delivery.md

 of artifacts.
 ```

----
+Each stage in the pipeline produces a new “shape” of your system: source, build, artifacts, release.

+***

-# The Deep Secret Of DevOps
+# The Deep Secret of DevOps

 Most beginners think: